 “Cooking is so much easier and cleanup is so much faster,” says homeowner Rosemarie Rossetti.
 The cooktop in her new home is set into a counter and has front-mounted controls and a pot-filler faucet — all within her reach.

-Patrick Manley of Manley Architecture Group, Columbus, created a 3,500-square-foot floor plan to fit the new site.
+Patrick Manley of Manley Architecture Group, in Columbus, created a 3,500-square-foot floor plan to fit the new site.
 Manley’s design features a Prairie-style elevation with clerestory windows, a portico, and a modified roofline.
 Except for a storage loft on the second floor, all living areas are on the main floor.
 A full lower level, accessible by elevator, will be used for seminars, training, and additional office space.

 The home has two bedrooms, 2.5 baths, and two home offices (Rossetti is a professional speaker, trainer, writer, and consultant, and Leder is a website programmer and designer).
 The kitchen is central to the plan and encompasses a dining area and a two-story great room.
 The interior’s contemporary feel is enhanced by glass, stone, and wood.